ericjwdchen/ericjwdchen.github.io/bookshelf.md

 - **If the Universe Is Teeming with Aliens ...
 WHERE IS EVERYBODY?** by Stephen Webb <span class="primary-color">★</span>

-   When thinking about the Fermi Paradox, the uncertain and unknowable nature of many of these questions can make the discussion very esoteric.
+   When thinking about the Fermi Paradox, the uncertain and unknowable nature of the paradox can make the discussion very esoteric.
 But Stephen Webb describes solutions to the Fermi Paradox in a totally accessible manner.
-I think it's an example of the best kind of science writing that doesn't over simplify for wow factor, but that gives a thorough and accessible treatment of the issues.
+I think it's an example of the best kind of science writing that doesn't over simplify for the wow factor, but that gives a thorough yet accessible treatment of the topic.

+   As a side benefit, Webb's disciplined discussion of the Fermi Paradox provides a framework that can be applied to many other common problems.
+We are often faced with problems with uncertain outcomes and equally uncertain probabilities.
+One choice we have is to throw up our hands and make decisions based on gut feeling.
+The other choice is to apply intuition and get *some* answer.
+That's what Webb does in the book to great effect.

 - **The Man Who Knew: The Life and Times of Alan Greenspan** by Sebastian Mallaby <span class="primary-color">★</span>